 Covered in grime, knobby as a goblin, and incredibly fibrous and tough, celery root deserves a place in the “Now who’d have thought to eat that first?” category of foods.
-But perhaps once was sliced into, and its gruff shade gave way to a moon-like pallor, and a deliciously fresh scent was released; that may have been enough to compel one.
+But perhaps once one was sliced into, and its gruff shade gave way to a moon-like pallor, and a deliciously fresh scent was released; that may have been enough to compel one.
 And since then, many have done much to showcase the unlikely edible’s charms.
 Like slicing the root finely, and dressing it fresh.

 This preparation takes root (get it?) in traditional French and German celery root salads, where the roots are julienned and tossed in a heavy sauce.
 I’ve added a hearty portion of whole grain mustard to my version of it here, and have thrown in some thinly sliced red bell peppers as well as shallots, for more color.
 But instead of making a cream-based dressing or traditional mayonnaise to slather it all in, I whipped up a homemade aioli for a little garlicky bite.